-Crysvita, given by subcutaneous (under the skin) injection, binds to FGF23 and inhibits its action, allowing the kidneys to reabsorb phosphate and increase its levels in the blood.
-This phosphate can then be deposited in bones, aiding their growth.
+Doctors administer Crysvita as a subcutaneous (under-the-skin) injection.
+The medicine binds to FGF23 and inhibits its action.
+This allows the kidneys to reabsorb phosphate and increase its levels in the blood, which can then be deposited in bones, aiding their growth.

 Crysvita in clinical trials

-A Phase 3 open-label study (NCT02537431) assessed the effect of Crysvita in improving symptoms of osteomalacia (soft and weak bones) in 14 adult XLH patients.
-This trial, which finished in December 2018, showed that Crysvita was well-tolerated and osteomalacia was significantly reduced.
-Patients also showed better healing of fractures and a reduction in other skeletal complications.
+A Phase 3 open-label study (NCT02537431) assessed the effect of Crysvita in improving symptoms of osteomalacia (soft and weak bones) in 14 adult patients with XLH.
+This trial, which finished in December 2018, showed that patients tolerated Crysvita well.
+The treatment also significantly reduced osteomalacia in patients, who also showed better healing of fractures and a reduction in other skeletal complications.

-A Phase 3 double-blinded and randomized clinical trial (NCT02526160) with an open-label extension assessed the safety and efficacy of Crysvita in 134 XLH adults.
-Results from this study, completed in December 2018, showed that Crysvita treatment increased the reabsorption of phosphate in the kidneys, and promoted full healing of fractures over its 24-week treatment period.
+A Phase 3 double-blind and randomized trial (NCT02526160) with an open-label extension assessed the safety and efficacy of Crysvita in 134 adult patients with XLH.
+Results from this study, which was completed in December 2018, showed that Crysvita increased the reabsorption of phosphate in the kidneys, and promoted full healing of fractures over the 24-week treatment period.
 Greater bone formation and better physical function with diminished pain were also observed.

-A Phase 2 open-label clinical trial (NCT02750618) of the safety and efficacy of Crysvita in 13 children with XLH, ages 1 to 4, was completed in September 2019.
-Preliminary results showed that Crysvita had a well-tolerated safety profile, and eased rickets-like symptoms and improved growth in these children.
+A Phase 2 open-label clinical trial (NCT02750618) testing the safety and efficacy of Crysvita in 13 children with XLH, ages 1 to 4, concluded in September 2019.
+Preliminary results showed that Crysvita had a good safety profile, eased rickets-like symptoms, and improved growth in these children.

-An investigator-led observational study (NCT04184661) to determine the effect of burosumab and active vitamin D (calcitriol) on human osteoclasts (cells that are required for resorption of bone cells) in 15 patients, ages 2 and older, with hypophosphatemic rickets is expected to open in March 2020 and finish in March 2022.
-This study will enroll those eligible at its one site in Bron, France.
+An investigator-led observational study (NCT04184661) seeks to determine the effect of Crysvita and active vitamin D (calcitriol) on human osteoclasts (cells that are necessary for the resorption of bone cells) in 15 patients, 2 years and older, with hypophosphatemic rickets.
+The study is sponsored by Hospices Civils de Lyon, in France, and is not yet recruiting participants.

-Children with XLH are usually given an injection of Crysvita at a starting dose of 0.4 mg per kg every two weeks, and adults with the disease are administered the treatment at a dose of 1 mg per kg every four weeks.
-The dosage is continued until serum phosphate levels are within the normal range, and restarted at half the previous dose should the levels drop below the normal range.
+Doctors usually give children with XLH an injection of Crysvita at a starting dose of 0.4 mg per kg of body weight every two weeks.
+They treat adults with the disease with a dose of 1 mg per kg every four weeks.
+The patients continue these dosages until serum phosphate levels are within the normal range.
+If levels drop below normal, they restart treatment at half the previous doses.

-Crysvita should not be taken when using oral phosphate or specific types of vitamin D supplements, or if having kidney problems.
+Patients should not receive Crysvita when using oral phosphate or specific types of vitamin D supplements, or if they have kidney problems.

-Common side effects in children include fever, diarrhea, injection site reaction, toothache, muscle pain, and dizziness.
+Common side effects of Crysvita in children include fever, diarrhea, injection site reaction, toothache, muscle pain, and dizziness.
 Adults may experience back pain, muscle spasms, restless leg syndrome, dizziness, and constipation.
-Narrowing of the spaces within the spine and increased pressure on the spinal cord have also been reported in adults.
+Narrowing of the spaces within the spine and increased pressure on the spinal cord can also occur in adults.